Last Updated on September 18, 2023 by Lori Walker

 It should come out clean or with a few moist crumbs.
 If you find streaks of uncooked batter, then you should bake the banana bread longer.

 You can substitute the toothpick with a wooden skewer or thin-blade knife.
+But can you use baking powder instead of baking soda in a banana bread recipe?

 3. Do A Poke Test